hopsoft/job_contracts/README.md

 Thoughtful Rails applications often use specialized worker formations.

 A simple formation might be to use two sets of workers.
-One set dedicated to low-latency jobs with plenty of CPUs, processes, threads, etc...
-Another set dedicated to jobs with a higher tolerance for latency that use fewer resources.
+One set is dedicated to low-latency jobs with plenty of CPUs, processes, threads, etc..., while another set is dedicated to jobs with a higher tolerance for latency.

 <img width="593" alt="Untitled 2 2022-04-29 15-06-13" src="https://user-images.githubusercontent.com/32920/166069103-e316dcc7-e601-43d0-90df-ad0eda20409b.png">

-For this formation, we might determine that jobs processed by the low-latency set should not write to the database.
+We might determine that low-latency jobs should not write to the database for this formation.

-To enforce this, we could use a [`ReadOnlyContract`](https://github.com/hopsoft/job_contracts/blob/main/lib/job_contracts/contracts/read_only_contract.rb).
+We could use a [`ReadOnlyContract`](https://github.com/hopsoft/job_contracts/blob/main/lib/job_contracts/contracts/read_only_contract.rb) for this.
-If the contract is breached, we'd notify our apm/monitoring service and re-enqueue the work to a high-latency queue.
+If the contract is breached, we will notify our apm/monitoring service and re-enqueue the work to a high-latency queue.
-This would raise awareness about the misconfiuration while ensuring that the work is still peformed.
+This behavior would raise awareness about the misconfiguration while ensuring that the work is still performed.

 Here's an example job implementation that accomplishes this.